 Raspberry Pi is Hosting Free Online Seminars to Explore Computing Education & Online Learning

-In early May, the Raspberry Pi Foundation launched a new seminar series exploring topics in digital and computing education.
+In early May, the Raspberry Pi Foundation launched a new exploring topics in digital and computing education.
 Coming out every second Tuesday from now through (at least) the rest of Summer 2020, the seminars are free and available online.

 In her presentation, Dr. Margulieux shared her research into the effectiveness of different approaches to remote learning, and she also had some practical tips for teachers and parents trying to do their best to educate students during this pandemic crisis.